wikimedia/operations-debs-trafficserver/doc/arch/cache/tier-storage.en.rst

 -------

 It may be necessary to provide a mechanism to copy objects between tiers outside of a client originated transaction.
-In terms of implementation this is straight forward using `HttpTunnel` as if in a transaction only using a `CacheVC` instance for both the producer and consumer.
+In terms of implementation this is straight forward using :cpp:class:`HttpTunnel` as if in a transaction only using a :cpp:class:`CacheVC` instance for both the producer and consumer.
 The more difficult question is what event would trigger a possible copy.
 A signal could be provided whenever a volume directory entry is deleted although it should be noted that the object in question may have already been evicted when this event happens.